agabor/docs/_includes/ios/local-datastore.md

 ## Security in Local Datastore

-The same security model that applies to objects in Parse applies to objects in the Local Datastore.
+The same security model that applies to objects in MSG applies to objects in the Local Datastore.
 Read-write permissions are defined by `PFACL`s and a user cannot access or modify anything they don't have permission to.

 The only difference is that you won't be able to access any data protected by Role based ACLs due to the fact that the Roles are stored on the server.
 To access this data protected by Role based ACLs, you will need to ignore ACLs when executing a Local Datastore query: